AdaCore/spark2014/docs/lrm/source/packages.rst

    (because none of the inputs used in computing the condition can change during this interval).
-This means that a package's initial condition can be assumed to be true both upon entry to the main subprogram itself and during elaboration of any other unit which applies an Elaborate pragma to the library unit in question (note: an Initial_Condition which depends on no variable inputs can also be assumed to be true throughout the execution of the main subprogram).
+This means that a package's initial condition can be assumed to be true both upon entry to the main subprogram itself and during elaboration of any other unit (spec or body) whose elaboration is known to follow that of the body of the package (see preceding definition of "known to precede"; *known to follow* is, by definition, the inverse relationship).
+An Initial_Condition which depends on no variable inputs can also be assumed to be true throughout the execution of the main subprogram.

 .. _tu-cbatu-use_of_initial_condition_and_initializes_aspects-03: